William J. Maxwell College of Arts and Sciences

 Dr. João Sedycias, Dean

-Dr. Scott Mittman, Interim Associate Dean for Science
+Dr. Scott Mittman, Associate Dean of Sciences

 Sarah Ambrose-Roman, Executive Assistant to the Dean